Aura Identity Theft Protection Review 2025

 - Email alias: Data breaches have been a problem for the past few years.
 To help keep your email address from being included in databases of scammers, Aura can generate an email alias for you to hide your real email address and protect it from such breaches.
 This is similar to Surfshark’s Alternative ID feature, which we tested when we got a Surfshark One subscription.

 So these are a lot of digital protections all packaged in one place.
-That got me thinking: Might I be better protected by doing everything piecemeal?
+That got us thinking: Would we have been better protected by doing everything piecemeal?
 The long and short of that, though, is a resounding … maybe.
 Here’s why:

 Let’s face it.
 The vast majority of folks aren’t going to hunt down the best antivirus software out there and see which is the best VPN to leverage with it.
 We’re all looking for convenience in our day-to-day life, and Aura understands that.
 By packaging together adequate services like their antivirus and VPN and coupling them with identity theft protection for a really affordable price, they’re offering a service to protect most people in ways they never would on their own.

-Was their antivirus software the most powerful I’ve ever tested?
+Was their antivirus software the most powerful we’ve ever tested?
 No. Was their VPN the fastest?
-Also no. Did either of these come with the bells and whistles I saw when I reviewed NordVPN or put TotalAV to the test?
+Also no. Did either of these come with the bells and whistles we saw when we reviewed NordVPN or put TotalAV to the test?
 Nope.
-But am I faulting Aura for that?
-Not at all.
-The supplemental protections they offer are just that — supplements.
-They’re a convenient one-stop shop to get entry-level protections to cover a huge swath of threats.
-That’s a major benefit in my book.
+We’re not faulting Aura for any of that though.
+We give credit where credit is due, and we appreciate Aura for putting together a service that conveniently includes most if not all features you need to protect your identity.

 The Drawbacks of Using Aura

-Honestly, that’s my biggest gripe with Aura.
-But when all was said and done and after about an hour or two of working with it, I started to pick up on the logic of how it was designed.
+Honestly, that’s our biggest gripe with Aura.
+But when all was said and done and after about an hour or two of working with it, we started to pick up on the logic of how it was designed.
 You’re likely going to be working with your identity theft protection service for the long haul, so you’re going to have plenty of time to get familiar with the layout.
-Ultimately, I think this one’s forgivable.
+Ultimately, we think this one’s forgivable.

 Is Aura Worth It?

-In my opinion, Aura is a great option for anyone looking for comprehensive digital security and identity theft protection.
+In our opinion, Aura is a great option for anyone looking for comprehensive digital security and identity theft protection.

 Consider Aura if you…